molangning/fast-mail-proxy/README.md

 email.

 ## Sending

-To send mail, you need to set environment variable `ALLOW_OUTBOUND_MAIL` to true.

 The to address field will have to be modified accordingly (Check out function `wrap` and `unwrap` for the exact process in `modules/utils.js`)